The best hotels in Black Forest

 Hotel Reppert in Hinterzarten also punches above its weight on the spa side for a mid-range price of $130-190/night.
 The town of Baden-Baden, north of our vetted hotels, is worth a day trip purely for the Friedrichsbad and Caracalla Terme if spa is your main reason for coming.
 Book the Friedrichsbad at least 48 hours ahead in summer. it fills up.

-Black Forest's best neighborhoods
+Black Forest's best hotel regions

 The Black Forest splits into three distinct strips running north to south, and where you sleep changes everything.
 Prioritize the Southern Black Forest if this is your first visit: Freiburg gives you a real city base, and Titisee and Hinterzarten are 30 minutes away by train.